-The 6 weeks leading up to Easter are historically known as Lent.
+The 6 weeks before Easter are known as Lent.
 This is a season where we intensify our focus on Jesus' sacrifice for us.
 There are many opportunities to take a positive step on your spiritual journey this season.
-Check out a Small Group, additional worship times, and 21 Days of Prayer, Fasting, and Kindness.
+Check out a 6-week small group, additional worship times, and 21 Days of Prayer, Fasting, and Kindness.

-We begin the journey to Easter with an invitation to turn from our bad habits and toward Jesus on a day called 'Ash Wednesday.'
+We begin the journey to Easter with an invitation to turn toward Jesus on a day called 'Ash Wednesday.'

 The week leading up to Easter Sunday we walk with Jesus and revisit His final moments before his death and resurrection.
 Join us for our additional worship services this week.

 For more information on our worship gatherings click here.